German, Russian, and Asian Languages and Literature

 German modernism.
 Romanticism.
 The Novel: Kafka, Bernhard, Thomas Mann, Broch, Musil, Goethe.
 Austrian literature.

-Irina Dubinina, Undergraduate Advising Head (Russian); Russian Language Program Director
+Irina Dubinina, Director of the Russian Language Program

 Bilingualism.
 Russian heritage speakers.
 Teaching language through culture/film/theater.
 Second-language acquisition in Russian.
 First-language attrition.